Can Diuretics Trigger a Gout Attack?

 Taking diuretics or so called water pills can cause you to develop what is considered secondary gout and not primary gout which is more often hereditary or diet related.
 Secondary gout is usually due to the fact that gout occurs only after taking medications such as water pills to treat any other type of condition or disease.

-What water pills do is that they remove the excess water from your body and this causes uric acid levels to increase.
-Yes, if you have never had gout, nor a gout attack before and are using diuretics to treat your high blood pressure, you are at risk of developing gout.
+What water pills do is that they remove the excess water from your body and this may cause uric acid levels to increase.
+Yes, if you have never had gout, nor a gout attack before and are using diuretics to treat your high blood pressure, you may be at risk of developing gout.
 If gout does occur then discuss with your physician about changing to other types of anti-hypertensive drugs such as calcium channel blockers that do not lessen bodily fluid.

 Posted by Spiro Koulouris